ga4gh/va-spec/schema/va-spec/profiles/caf/def/CohortAlleleFrequency.rst

           - `Document <../../core-im/core.json#/$defs/Document>`_ | `IRI <../../gks-common/core.json#/$defs/IRI>`_
           - 0..m
           - A document in which the information content is expressed.
-       *  - recordMetadata
+       *  - dateAuthored
-          - None
+          - string
           - 0..1
-          -
+          - Indicates when the information content expressed in the Information Entity was generated.
        *  - derivedFrom
           - object
           - 0..1
           - Information about the dataset from which the CohortAlleleFrequency was reported.
+       *  - recordMetadata
+          - None
+          - 0..1
+          -
        *  - focusAllele
           - `Allele <../../../vrs/vrs.json#/$defs/Allele>`_ | string
           - 1..1